flexih/Xcode-CComment/README.md

 -----------
 - build, or copy to ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins，and restart Xcode
 - Menu->Edit->Comment, CMD+CTRL+/ for shortcut, compile to customise
-PS:build error?
+- Build error?
 Copy CComment.xcplugin in Plugin to Xcode Plug-ins dir first to promote permission

 TODO:
 -----